-Features of SaaS Technology
+5 Features of SaaS Technology

-The software distribution model can be characterized by the following features.
+The software distribution model can be characterized by the following features:

 Advantages and Disadvantages of SaaS

 Nowadays, more and more SaaS companies emerge in the market.
 This phenomenon is caused by the potential advantages a company can bring to its owner and customers.
-First of all, there’s a point in mentioning its lower initial costs since the subscription-based business model has no up-front license fees.
-Secondly, SaaS is easy to set up and deploy and people will experience a minimum number of delays.
-Thirdly, customers can easily access SaaS apps.
-Users only need to have a browser and internet connection.
+First of all, there’s a point in mentioning its lower initial costs since the subscription-based business model has no upfront license fees.
+Secondly, SaaS is easy to set up and deploy, meaning that people will not experience many delays.
+Thirdly, customers can easily access SaaS apps using only their browser and internet connection.

-- limited variety of apps;
+- a limited variety of apps;

-- lower speed;
+- lower performance;

-SaaS vs PaaS
+SaaS vs. PaaS

-SaaS Security Issues
+Most Common SaaS Security Issues

-7 Steps to Build a SaaS Company
+How to Build a SaaS Company in 7 steps

-- Develop a business plan
+- Develop a step-by-step business plan

 - Ensure that your idea is valid